bianhao123/Mixed_supervision/README.md

 ## Data Preprocess
 [SICAPv2 dataset](https://data.mendeley.com/datasets/9xxm58dvs3/1) is a database containing prostate histology whole slide images with both annotations of global Gleason scores and path-level Gleason grades.
 We follow the data process pipeline of [SegGini-MICCAI 2021](https://github.com/histocartography/seg-gini).
 We provide the processed data (containing extracted instance feature, slide-level and generated instance-level labels).
 Download the [processed_data](https://drive.google.com/file/d/1KPZ8ikuboxdr79_H895CCHLQVYiDv0LV/view?usp=sharing) and then put them into the `data/SICAPv2`.
-The form are as follows:
+The form is as follows:
 ```bash
 data
 └── SICAPv2